-You have access to a training experience that is broad, highly specialized and offers:
+As a fellow, you have access to a training experience that is broad, highly specialized, and offers:

-- A professional, collegial atmosphere with one-on-one working relationships between fellows and supervising faculty
+- A professional, collegial atmosphere with one-on-one working relationships between fellows and faculty

-- A long-standing tradition of and system designed for highly efficient and safe patient-centered care, creating an ideal setting for professional development where you:
+- A long-standing tradition of highly efficient and safe patient-centered care, creating an ideal setting for professional development where you:

 - Focus on education, not "navigating" your patients through a system

 - See any and all patients, as there are no "private attendings" at Mayo Clinic